parham-k/parham-k.github.io/index.md

 ### Work and study

-I'm a PhD student in the Bioinformatics program at [The University of British Columbia (UBC)](https://www.bioinformatics.ubc.ca/), and a member of the [Bioinformatics Technology Lab (BTL)](https://www.birollab.ca/) led by Dr. Inanc Birol at [BC Cancer's Genome Sciences Centre (BCGSC)](https://www.bcgsc.ca/).
+I'm a PhD candidate in the Bioinformatics program at [The University of British Columbia (UBC)](https://www.bioinformatics.ubc.ca/), and a member of the [Bioinformatics Technology Lab (BTL)](https://www.birollab.ca/) led by Dr. Inanc Birol at [BC Cancer's Genome Sciences Centre (BCGSC)](https://www.bcgsc.ca/).
 My expertise is in algorithm design, deep reinforcement learning, and natural language processing.
 Currently, I develop fundamental algorithms for sequence analysis and apply machine learning to genome assembly pipelines.

 ### Contact